Multi-Objective Bayesian Optimization via Adaptive \varepsilon-Constraints Decomposition: Abstract

 \section{Abstract}

-Multi-objective Bayesian optimization (MOBO) provides a principled framework for optimizing expensive black-box functions with multiple objectives.
-However, existing MOBO methods often struggle with coverage, scalability with respect to the number of objectives, and integrating constraints and preferences.
-In this work we propose \textit{STAGE-BO, Sequential Targeting Adaptive Gap-Filling $\varepsilon$-Constraint Bayesian Optimization}, that explicitly targets under-explored regions of the Pareto front.
-By analyzing the coverage of the approximate Pareto front, our method identifies the largest geometric gaps.
-These gaps are then used as constraints, which transforms the problem into a sequence of inequality-constrained subproblems, efficiently solved via constrained expected improvement acquisition.
-Our approach provides a uniform Pareto coverage without hypervolume computation and naturally applies to constrained, and preference-based settings.
+Multi-objective Bayesian optimization (MOBO) provides a principled framework for optimizing multiple expensive black-box functions.
+However, existing MOBO methods often struggle with coverage, scalability, and handling constraints and preferences.
+In this work we propose \textit{STAGE-BO, Sequential Targeting Adaptive Gap-Filling $\varepsilon$-Constraint Bayesian Optimization}: by analyzing the coverage of the surrogate Pareto front, our method identifies the Pareto front point with the largest uncovered gap, and uses its coordinates to define adaptive constraints in $\varepsilon$-constraint method, which transforms the problem into a sequence of inequality-constrained subproblems, efficiently solved via constrained expected improvement acquisition.
+Our approach provides uniform Pareto coverage without hypervolume computation and naturally handles constraints and preferences.
 Experiments on synthetic and real-world benchmarks demonstrate superior coverage and competitive hypervolume performance against state-of-the-art baselines.
+Our code implementation can be found at \url{https://github.com/YangYaohong1/STAGE-BO}.